Meet Bruce A. Elmore, Jr.

 Bruce headed to the University of North Carolina at Chapel Hill, focused on becoming a lawyer as soon as possible.
 He received both his undergraduate degree and his J.D. at UNC.
 Bruce became a lawyer after completing his second year of law school and passing the bar exam — the final year of a program that made that possible — and returned to Asheville in 1976 to join his father’s firm.

 More than 40 years later, Bruce has compiled a stellar record following in his father’s footsteps as a prominent plaintiff’s attorney representing the working people of western North Carolina.
 He has secured millions of dollars in recoveries for injured clients and has been named one of America’s Top 100 Attorneys.
-Bruce has also been selected to Martindale-Hubbell’s Bar Register of Preeminent Attorneys in North Carolina in the fields of personal injury and medical malpractice.
+Bruce has also been selected to Martindale-Hubbell’s Bar Register of Preeminent Attorneys in North Carolina in the field of personal injury.

 Bruce’s father died in 2009.
 In recent years, Bruce had maintained a solo practice.
 But he and attorney Ruth Smith, who was also working solo, decided to join forces to create The Elmore and Smith Law Firm, PC in early 2019.